CXO Research Insights + Vision© Newsletter; March, 2022: Mega-Supply chain Risks, Defusing the Hype-bomb, CEO Workforce Hiring Reset

 By Steve Hawald

 Today, over 90% of the Small-Medium-Enterprises (SMEs) workforces won the in-office debate for new hybrid and flexible work models.
-Last year, almost 50 million US workers walked off the job to do something else, aka over-hyped “Great Resignation.”
+Last year, almost 50 million US workers walked off the job to do something else, aka the over-hyped “Great Resignation.”

 With ongoing turnover, corporate boards and CXOs continue to have stressful workforce conversations on too many open skilled positions and “innovation transformation risks.”